OctoPrint/plugins.octoprint.org/_plugins/Chituboard.md

 https://github.com/rudetrooper/Octoprint-Chituboard/archive/main.zip

 ## Requirements
-1. **Raspberry Pi Zero W(not reccomended underpowered), Zero 2 W, 3A+ or 4B** only supports raspberry pi's with USB-OTG ports
+1. **Raspberry Pi Zero W (not recommended underpowered), Zero 2 W, 3A+ or 4B** only supports raspberry pi's with USB-OTG ports
   * Doesn't work properly in a docker container, designed to work with a fresh Octopi install
 2. Supported printers: SLA printers with chitu3d mainboard, Anycubic mainboards
   * Anycubic Photon